8/31/2025

 Preheat oven to 350 degrees F.

 In a large bowl, mash the bananas.
 Stir in all the other ingredients.
 Mix well and allow to sit for 15 minutes.
-Drop of teaspoonfuls on cookie sheet.
+Drop teaspoonfuls on cookie sheet.
 Bake for 20 minutes in the oven or until lightly brown.
 Store in a covered container in the refrigerator.

 ~~ <> @ <> ~~